 - Press "CTRL" key and double-click on a folder or drive and it'll open it in a new window.

 - Press "SHIFT" key and click on a program button in Taskbar and it'll open a new instance of the same program.

 Related AskVG Articles:

-- Hidden Trick to Exit Windows Explorer Using Start Menu in Windows Vista and 7
+- Hidden Trick to Exit Explorer Using Start Menu in Windows Vista and 7

-- Hidden Trick to Exit Windows Explorer Using Shutdown Dialog Box in Windows XP
+- Hidden Trick to Exit Explorer Using Shutdown Dialog Box in Windows

 - Hidden Trick to Open "Command Prompt" Instead of RUN Using Task Manager's New Task Option